Ambulance attendances for suicidal and self-harm behaviours

 What are the key findings?

-• In NSW, Vic and Qld, ambulance attendance rates were highest for suicidal thoughts, followed by suicide attempts and self-harm.
-In Tas, ACT and the NT, differences in rates by attendance types were less clear due to smaller numbers.
+• In NSW, Vic and Qld, Ambulance rates for suicide attempts and self-harm were higher for females than males.
+In Tas, ACT and NT, differences in rates were less clear due to small numbers.

 What does this mean for policy and practice?